Innovations in crypto and blockchain could lead the way forward for the real estate industry of tomorrow.

 Now, where does the famously flexible and adaptable world of real estate come in?
 Well, if the website for an outlet as down-the-middle mainstream as HGTV is publishing an article titled “How to Buy a House With Bitcoin,” then in some ways, the real estate industry is already in.
 Though the overall number is still small, more and more sellers in the United States have begun accepting cryptocurrency as a form of payment.
-In fact, according to Yahoo Money, the number is at its highest rate ever, at 14.3 listings per 100,000 homes as of May 6.
+In fact, according to Yahoo Money, the number is at its highest rate ever earlier this year, at 14.3 listings per 100,000 homes.
 Relatively speaking, a tiny number, but nonetheless a growing number.
 Even high-profile developments like Miami’s Arte Surfside, and industry billionaires like Rick Caruso, have announced their embrace of digital currency.
 For the meme-loving investors among us, a luxury apartment complex in Portugal announced it will start accepting Dogecoin.

 Fractional ownership merges crypto and real estate in a way that could democratize investment.
 Owning a building can be boiled down to possessing a piece of paper that states the property belongs to you.
 What crypto and the blockchain presuppose is, “Maybe that piece of paper is digital.”
-And no, not digital like a PDF: platforms like RealT are using the blockchain to list real assets (in this case, residential buildings) as tokens, digital symbols of ownership, capable of being traded like they were a cryptocurrency.
+And no, not digital like a PDF.
+Platforms like RealT use the blockchain to list real assets (in this case, residential buildings) as tokens, digital symbols of ownership, capable of being traded like they were a cryptocurrency.

 Much like you can buy fractions of Bitcoin, prospective investors from anywhere in the world can purchase portions of interest into an LLC that controls a property at potentially minimal cost (on RealT, a minimum investment currently ranges between $50-$150).
 After that, all one has to do is (hopefully) watch their investment grow.
 Inherently a bit of a lazy person’s game, the fractional ownership and tokenization of real estate allow one to stake in a property and make money without having any management responsibilities.

 While crypto and blockchain have many utilizations for real estate, the biggest collision of these spaces isn’t even occurring in the physical world.
-In March of this year, “Mars House”—a 3D rendering of a nonexistent extraterrestrial home—sold for 288 Ether, equivalent to more than half a million dollars as of March 17.
+In March of this year, “Mars House”—a 3D rendering of an extraterrestrial home—sold for 288 Ether, equivalent to more than half a million dollars at that time.
 “Mars House” isn’t an actual place.
 There is no house on Mars that this buyer gets to retire to.
 Instead, “Mars House” is an NFT, a non-fungible token.

 If you can, picture Level 1-1 in Super Mario Bros.
 Imagine everything from the start of the stage to the first pipe was yours to customize however you wanted.
-Okay, technically, this is similar to the concept behind the Super Mario Maker series.
-But several online games have been taking this idea to the logical extreme, allowing users to craft their own world within a vaster world.
+Technically, this is similar to the concept behind the Super Mario Maker series, but several online games have been taking the idea to its logical extreme, allowing users to craft their own world within a vaster one.
 Chief among these games is Decentraland.

-According to Republic, a private investment platform, a plot sold for $500 in early 2019 would today trade for over $7,860.
-A 41,216 virtual square meter area sold for $572,000 on April 11, setting a new record.
+According to Republic, a private investment platform, a plot sold for $500 in early 2019 is today trading for over $7,860.
+A 66,304 virtual square meter area sold for over $900,000 in June, setting a new record.
 More than 50,000 sales have occurred on the secondary market, totaling over $30 million.
 All LAND today is worth approximately $100 million, a value that is only growing.

 Brave New World?

 All of the above is not to say that any prospective real estate buyer, seller, or investor should dive head-first into crypto and never look back.
 In the gentlest of terms, crypto is remarkably volatile.
-Of course, many people enjoy the space specifically because it is volatile, but it is certainly something to consider before blowing your savings and being put in the “dogehouse” by those you love most.
+Of course, many people enjoy the space specifically because of its volatility.
+Still, it is certainly something to consider before blowing your savings and being put in the “dogehouse” by those you love most.

 There are also very valid concerns and considerations to pay toward the environmental impact of crypto.
 In particular, it is estimated that an average NFT uses more electricity than the average EU citizen does in a month.
 At the same time, the Bitcoin network itself consumes more energy than the entire nation of Argentina.